GoMyCodeAfrica/fullstackjs-course/15 React/6_components.md

 Notes:
-- Create a new application using "create-react-app".
+- Create a new application using `create-react-app`.

-- List of movies should be stored (hardcoded) in the state of "App" component.
+- List of movies should be stored (hardcoded) in the state of `App` component.

 - The application should have at least 4 components: App, MoviesList, MovieCard and MovieCreator (contains the form for adding a new movie).
 Feel free to add more components.